karlredgate/doc/notes/RPM.md

 %attr(0644, root, root) /etc/yp.conf
 ```

-This example sets the file permissions to 644, the user and the group to root.
-If you don’t need to specify a value, use a dash, -, to leave the setting as is for the file.
+This example sets the file permissions to `644`, the user and the
+group to `root`.
+If you don’t need to specify a value, use a dash,
+`-`, to leave the setting as is for the file.
 For example:

 ```
 %attr(-, root, -) /etc/yp.conf